w3c/wot-architecture/USE-CASES/media-information-references.md

 ## Title: Media Use Case Information Bucket

-This documetn is not a full use case description.
+This document is not a full use case description.
 It is rather a collection of thoughts and ideas to capture information and provide refercnes and have a common discussion basis.

 The intention is to trigger new ideas and collect them in a single document at this point.